 When did COVID-19 start?

 The virus was discovered in Wuhan, China in December 2019 and has since spread around the world.
-It was declared a pandemic by the World Health Organization on 11 March 2020.
+It was declared a pandemic by the World Health Organization in March 2020.

 What are the common symptoms?